by David Giese on May 15, 2020

 - Information that must be supplied with an implementation for which conformance to the Standard is claimed.

 DICOM facilitates interoperability in two senses.
-DICOM facilitates a technical “syntactical” interoperability by specifying things like:
+First, it facilitates a technical “syntactical” interoperability:

 Developing software that follows these technical details precisely can be challenging.
 Fortunately, there are several decent libraries out there to assist a lot with this.